approvals/ApprovalTests.cpp/doc/explanations/mdsource/WhyWeAreConvertingToOptions.source.md

 Currently (2020-04-21), deprecation warnings are turned off by default.

-To change that, see [How To Toggle Enabling or Disabling of Deprecated Code](/doc/how_tos/ToggleDeprecatedCode.md#top).
+To change that, see [How to Toggle Enabling or Disabling of Deprecated Code](/doc/how_tos/ToggleDeprecatedCode.md#top).

 ## How to Update Calls to Deprecated Code